ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

     auser@ln01:~> spack config edit repos

 which would open your `repos.yaml` in `vim`.

+!!! tip
-You can change which editor is used by setting the `SPACK_EDITOR` environment variable.
+    If you would rather not use `vim`, you can change which editor is used by Spack by setting the `SPACK_EDITOR` environment variable.

 The final configuration used by Spack is a compound of several scopes, from the Spack defaults which are overridden by the ARCHER2 system configuration files,